 Okay, so this brand you may have heard of (just because my fellow beauty editor Amanda Montell is beyond obsessed and it's a tad bit easier to track down in the U.S.), but when it comes to French haircare, Leonor Greyl is the just it.
 You can't go wrong with any of the products—we hoard everything and anything—but this pre-shampooing treatment smells like heaven encapsulated.
 Oh, and it also has this amazing habit of transforming even the most straw-like strands into the prettiest satin situation.
 You need it.

 Micellar water gets a lot of attention and love when it comes to the French method of makeup removal, but this milky makeup-melter from Collosol is the real under-the-radar product catch.
 You can now also by the formula in wipe form, but there's something ritualistic and luxurious about drenching a toning cloth or cotton ball with this iconic French pick.
 It removes makeup insanely fast and leaves skin soothed and velvet-soft.

 The brand: Talika

 The It product: Eye Therapy Patch

 Talika has been a French beauty staple since its inception in 1948, which is why we're so frustrated it still flies under the radar in the States.
-The brand has amassed lots of best sellers and continues to dole out new amazing launches (hello, Vegetal Gold Mask), but its the masses—and countless celebs—love the 2001-born eye patches the most.
+The brand has amassed lots of best sellers and continues to dole out new amazing launches (hello, Vegetal Gold Mask), but its the masses—and countless celebs—who love the 2001-born eye patches the most.
 (But again, this is sure to spark some debate among Talika lovers.)

 Infused with ceramides and shea butter for hydration and a meld of pretty plant oils including avocado, rose, and musk, regular use will revive and make over your under eyes so you look more bright-eyed and bushy-tailed and less stressed and sleep-deprived.

-Want more French Girl-inspired beauty content?
+Want more French girl-inspired beauty content?
 Here's what you should buy at the drugstore.